amejiarosario/amejiarosario.github.io/source/_posts/2014-10-01-creating-a-restful-api-tutorial-with-nodejs-and-mongodb.markdown

 [diff](https://github.com/amejiarosario/todoAPIjs/commit/afc908027339b22f10de3b77518ac0728668d470)

-What’s going up there?
+What’s going on up there?
 Isn’t MongoDB suppose to be schemaless?
 Well, it is schemaless and very flexible indeed.
 However, very often we want bring sanity to our API/WebApp through validations and enforcing a schema to keep a consistent structure.
 Mongoose does that for us, which is nice.

 You can use the following types: